pyroll-project/pyroll-docs/docs/examples/step_by_step/index.md

 the roll contact.
 Therefore, we import the `pyroll.integral_thermal` module, which gives an integral heat flow and generation balance in the roll pass.
-We must provide the density and the thermal capacity (specific heat capacity) of the workpiece material to be able to use this plugin.
+We must provide the density and the specific heat capacity of the workpiece material to be able to use this plugin.
 Additionally, we may change the mean surface temperature of the roll as shown.